brunocbr/zettel-composer/README.md

 [[1234]]: This develops some thoughts from a cross-referenced note that should never be printed.
 ```

-Other notations are available for working with quoting text passages and pandoc citations (see below).
+Other special notations are available for working with quotes and pandoc citations (see below).

 By default, the script will threat every separate note as a "section" or "paragraph" and number them sequentially (`1.`, `2.`, `3.`).
-They can be cross referenced with the `§ [[1234]]`notation (which yields `(§1)`, `(§2)`, `(§3)` etc. in the output).
+They can always be cross referenced with the `§ [[1234]]`notation (which yields `(§1)`, `(§2)`, `(§3)` etc. in the output).

-Markdown headings in the beginning of the notes will be accomodated before the paragraph numbers, so that you can, e. g., break the output in different chapters.
+Markdown headings in the beginning of the notes will be accomodated before the paragraph numbers, so that you can, e. g., break the output in different chapters and sections.

 ### Basic parameters